meokullu/CalculateETA/README.md

 See [release history](https://github.com/meokullu/CalculateETA/releases)
 See [changelog](https://github.com/meokullu/CalculateETA/blob/master/CHANGELOG.MD)

+* 1.6.0
+  * Added TimeSpanETAUnsafe(), NumberFormatETAUnsafe(), NameETAUnsafe() and NameETABetterVisualUnsafe() methods.
+  * totalSeconds variables renamed into elapsedSeconds.
+  * Additional checking is added for value check of index and frequency on available safe methods.

 * 1.5.0
   * Added comments to every lines of code.
   * Added DivideByZeroException to methods when input parameter index is not longer being checkes for it was zero.